joshbruce/fourth-earth-raw/public/solo-adventures/content.md

 - spirit.

 1. Each battery has a maximum of 8 points.
-2. Difficulty can be reduced 1 level per battery point spent (see "Difficulty" section).
+2. Difficulty can be reduced 1 level per battery point spent (see Fourth Earth SA "Difficulty" section).
-3. The health battery cannot remain at 0
+3. The health battery cannot remain 0.
+4. Battery points may be traded between characters (see Fourth Earth SA “Assist addition” section).
-4. See “Overflow batteries addition” section.
+4. See Fourth Earth SA “Overflow batteries addition” section.

-**Batteries tend to have** a primary action category, which is used to determine the target battery of a difficulty.
+Implementation (difficulty target):

 |Name     |Action category                             |
 |:--------|:-------------------------------------------|